KahaanGandhi/multi-armed-bandits/README.md

 This transformed the setup into a 27-armed bandit problem, with each arm corresponding to a genre and the users serving as dynamic environments.
 An ensemble of 100 virtual users, reflecting proportions observed in the dataset, was constructed.
 Each algorithm was run on this ensemble for 10,000 steps, analyzing performance and stability through a total cumulative reward and rolling window average.

-## Results
+## Comparing Agent Performances

-The performance of the Dirichlet Forest Sampling algorithm was benchmarked against several other bandit and deep reinforcement learning strategies using a subset of the Netflix Prize Data (~8 million datapoints).
-The results are summarized in the following rankings based on average rewards:
+The Dirichlet Forest Sampling algorithm was benchmarked against other strategies, with the results summarized in the following rankings based on average rewards:

-1. **Dirichlet Forest Sampling** - 4.17
+1. 🥇 **Dirichlet Forest Sampling** - 4.17
-2. **LinUCB** - 4.16
+2. 🥈 **LinUCB** - 4.16
-3. **ε-greedy** - 4.07
+3. 🥉 **ε-greedy** - 4.07
 4. **ε-first** - 4.00
 5. **ε-decreasing** - 3.93
 6. **Advantage Actor-Critic** - 3.92